ANuKI-RT/Metric-Catalog-Tool/README.md

 # Metric-catalog-tool

-TODO: we need to update this README to make it more clear...

 ## How to set up the project

 We have 2 parts in the project: server and client.
 Server is done with Nodejs and Kraken.
 Client is done with Vue.js.